WHAT MAKES THE KINDBRUSH® RANGE ALL THAT DIFFERENT?

 Good question.
 Dental professionals recommend that you change your toothbrush – plastic or bamboo – every 3 months.
 Worn bristles are less effective at plaque removal and bacteria that accumulate on the head can re-infect your mouth.

 Your bamboo toothbrush can, if you take proper care of it, last 3 to 4 months.
 But yes, your Kindbrush will need a little more TLC for maximum longevity.

-Try not to leave it lying around dirty and wet.
 Simply rinse it well after use and leave it to dry before storing it away.
 And since it has that nifty little flat bottom, you might just want to leave it standing around looking pretty.